 Marina Xiaojing Wang received her doctoral degree from the Centre for the Study of World Christianity, School of Divinity, University of Edinburgh in 2013.
 Her thesis focuses on the history of the ecumenical movement in early twentieth-century China.
 She is currently a lecturer at the Divinity School of Chung Chi College, teaching various courses related to the history of Chinese Christianity, modern western church history and the world ecumenical movement.
 She also serves as Associate Director of the Christian Study Centre on Chinese Religion and Culture.
 Her research interests revolve around the history of Christianity in Asia and in China in particular, the history of Protestant missions, church indigeneity and ecumenism in China, Chinese Christian figure studies and indigenous/home missions to ethnic minorities in China.

-Her most recent publications include ’All One in Christ Jesus’: Cheng Jingyi and the Church Unity Movement in Early Twentieth-Century China (New Taipei: Christian Literature Council Ltd., 2017, forthcoming, in Chinese), ‘The Chinese Home Missionary Society: An Early Attempt at Shaping an Interdenominational and Indigenised Chinese Christianity (1918-1955),’ in Yearbook of Chinese Theology 2017, ed., Paulos Huang (Leiden: Brill, 2017, forthcoming), ‘The Best Method of Selecting and Training Native Preachers: A Study on the Evolution of the Theological Institute in Tianjin (1863-1902),’ Sino-Christian Studies: An International Journal of Bible, Theology and Philosophy 23 (June, 2017), and ‘The Evolution of the Ecumenical Vision in Early Twentieth-Century Chinese Context: A Case Study of the Church of Christ in China (1927-1937),’ Studies in World Christianity 23:1 (April 2017).
+Her most recent publications include ‘All One in Christ Jesus’: Cheng Jingyi and the Church Unity Movement in Early Twentieth-Century China (New Taipei: Christian Literature Council Ltd., 2017, forthcoming, in Chinese), ‘Western Establishment or Chinese Sovereignty?: The Tientsin Anglo-Chinese College during the Restore Educational Rights Movement (1924-1927),’ Studies in Church History 55 (2019, forthcoming), ‘The Chinese Home Missionary Society: An Early Attempt at Shaping an Interdenominational and Indigenised Chinese Christianity (1918-1955),’ in Yearbook of Chinese Theology 2017, ed., Paulos Z. Huang (Leiden: Brill, 2017), 75-96, ‘The Best Method of Selecting and Training Native Preachers: A Study on the Evolution of the Theological Institute in Tianjin (1863-1902),’ Sino-Christian Studies: An International Journal of Bible, Theology and Philosophy 23 (2017): 7-40, and ‘The Evolution of the Ecumenical Vision in Early Twentieth-Century Chinese Context: A Case Study of the Church of Christ in China (1927-1937),’ Studies in World Christianity 23:1 (2017): 19-34.